 Step 4: Remove the pump housing cap

 The pump house cap is a piece of plastic that covers all the things inside the dishwasher.
-The cap covers items such as the food disposer blade that tends to hold large chunks of food and debris.
+The cap covers items such as the food disposer blade that hold large chunks of food and debris.

 The pup housing usually has two screws that you should remove.
 After removing them, check whether there is any debris that might be the cause of the noise.